codaxy/cxjs-home-expenses-app-tutorial/tutorial/entry-log.md

     * `value` - Column value to be displayed.
 By default, this is the value contained in the record field.
 The `field` property is not necessary when using the `value` property.
 Since our entries don't store the actual category names, but rather their ids, this enables us to use the `computable` function and get the category name from the `categoryNames` map.

 The above example shows how `computable` utility function enables us to use local variables in combination with the values from the Store, which would not be possible if we used expressions or templates.
 First argument for the `computable` function is the binding under which our category id is available (`$record.categoryId`).

+As Grid widget iterates through the list of records, for each record the following two values are made available inside the Store:
+* `$record` - bound to the current item in the collection,
+* `$index` - holds the index of the current item in the collection.

-As the Grid widget iterates through the list of records, each record is made available inside the Store under that record alias (`$record`).
-It is interesting to notice how we can use the dot notation to acces just a single field within the record.
+It is interesting to notice how we can use the dot notation to acces just the `categoryId` of the record and then use it to get the category name via a `computable`.
 This line does the same:

 `computable("$record", entry => categoryNames[entry.categoryId ? entry.categoryId : undefined])`

-As you can see, when using the dot notation withind the binding, we get free safety checks against undefined property errors (for any depth level!), which is a really cool Cx feature.
+But, as you can see, when using the dot notation withind the binding, we get free safety checks against undefined property errors (for any depth level!), which is a really cool Cx feature.

 A complete list of available Grid and Column properties can be found [here](https://docs.cxjs.io/widgets/grids#configuration).

 There is one more thing we need to do to complete this part of the tutorial.
 To support minimal application shells, culture-sensitive number and date formats are not automatically registered.
 Formatting is auto-enabled if `NumberField`, `DateField` or any other culture dependent widget is used, otherwise it needs to be enabled using the `enableCultureSensitiveFormatting`: